edpichler/git-crypt-unlock/README.md

-# GitHub action to Unlock a repository encrypted with Git-Crypt
+# Unlocking a repository encrypted with Git-Crypt

-GitHub action for unlocking files encrypted by Git-Crypt and then locking it again when the job finishes.
+This GitHub action unlocks a repository previously encrypted with Git-Crypt and then locks it again when the job finishes.

 ## Usage